HQarroum/expressify-mqtt/README.md

 server.publish(`/my/resource`, { foo: 'bar' }, { ordered: true });
 ```

+> A sequence number will be sent by the server on each `.publish()` to allow the client to re-order the messages.
+Note that the client will wait for a short period of time to receive an expected message after having received subsequent messages.
+Once the timeout has been reached, the message is considered lost, and `expressify-mqtt` will continue ordering subsequent messages to avoid the client to be trapped into a 'hanged' situation.

 ## Examples

 Two functional examples involving the `expressify-mqtt` strategy are available in the [examples](./examples) directory :